ModUDuke/Causal-Inference-Introduction/chapter3.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:85efc26bc3
 ## Homerun Ad Campaign III - Merging in New Variables
-Let's now determine if the treatment effect of the Hammer's ad campaign could be confounded by the temperature or rank of the team.
+Let's now determine if the treatment effect of the Hammer's ad campaign could be confounded by quality of stadium food, the daily temperature, or rank of the team.
 To do this, we will need to merge in this data with dataframe `Baseball`:

 *** =instructions
 - 1) Print dataframe `dfMonth` to the console.